UK Border Agency 'failing over visa controls'

 "If people no longer qualify to stay in the UK according to their visa conditions, then they must be required to leave the country," he said.

-"Many staff perceived that quality of decision-making and controlling immigration were not as much of a priority for the UK Border Agency as generating income and providing customer service."'Making it worse'
+"Many staff perceived that quality of decision-making and controlling immigration were not as much of a priority for the UK Border Agency as generating income and providing customer service."

 Shadow immigration minister Gerry Sutcliffe said ministers were cutting 5,200 jobs at the agency at the "very time we need to improve enforcement and tackle illegal immigration.